m-lamonaca/programming-notes/iOS/ContentView.md

 ### Tab Bar View

-This view handles a bar on the botom of the screen with links to simple or more comlpex views.
+This view handles a bar on the bottom of the screen with links to simple or more complex views.
-This is useful for designing pages that can be easely navigated by the user.
+This is useful for designing pages that can be easily navigated by the user.

 ```swift
 struct TabBarView: View {